Frequently Asked Questions

 Will therapy give me tools and strategies?

 Sometimes.
-While our work is not organized around worksheets or preset techniques, therapy often helps you develop practical capacities—such as the ability to reflect instead of react, regulate anxiety, or soften harsh self-criticism.
+Our work isn't built around worksheets or preset techniques, but therapy does help you develop practical capacities.
+These could include the ability to pause instead of react, sit with difficult feelings, or soften harsh self-criticism.

-These are not quick tricks, but durable skills rooted in deeper emotional change.
+These aren't quick tricks.
+They're durable skills that come from deeper emotional change.

 Is therapy only for people in crisis?

-No. While many people begin therapy during a crisis, others come because something feels off, unfulfilling, or stuck—or because they want to understand themselves more fully.
+No. While many people begin therapy during a crisis, others come because something feels off, unfulfilling, stuck, or because they want to understand themselves more fully.

 Therapy can be a place not only for repair, but for growth, curiosity, and change.